-We have audited, in accordance with the auditing standards generally accepted in the United States of America, the standards applicable to financial statement audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, and in compliance with audit requirements as prescribed by the Bureau of Authority Regulation, Division of Local Government Services, Department of Community Affairs, State of New Jersey, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Township of Moorestown Fire District No. 1, in the County of Burlington, State of New Jersey, as of and for the year ended December 31, 2018, and the related notes to the financial statements, which collectively comprise the Fire District's basic financial statements, and have issued our report thereon dated August 8, 2019.
-Our report on the financial statements resulting from the adoption of new accounting principles.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America, the standards applicable to financial statement audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, and in compliance with audit requirements as prescribed by the Bureau of Authority Regulation, Division of Local Government Services, Department of Community Affairs, State of New Jersey, the financial statements of the governmental activities and each major fund of the Township of Moorestown Fire District No. 1, in the County of Burlington, State of New Jersey, as of and for the year ended December 31, 2019, and the related notes to the financial statements, which collectively comprise the Fire District's basic financial statements, and have issued our report thereon dated September 1, 2020.
+Our report on the financial statements included an emphasis of matter paragraph describing the adoption of a new accounting principle and additional paragraphs on the consistency of financial statements and prior period restatement resulting from the new accounting principle.